Research Studies

 Perinatal Social Support in Underserved and Minority Populations

-Principal Investigator: Kodiak Soled, RN, MSN
+Principal Investigator: Kodiak Soled, PhD, RN, MSN

 Advisor: Walter Bockting, PhD